 Check out the library of past research reports prepared by Byera Hadley Travelling Scholarship alumni and listed on this page.
 They're all graphic-rich, so some files can be large.
 Reports are designed to pop up in a separate window - allowing you to download for reading later on your own device.

-Applications for Byera Hadley Travelling Scholarships will not be accepted in 2020.
+Applications for Byera Hadley Travelling Scholarships will not be accepted until further notice.

 So who was Byera Hadley?